A Note From The Legal Helpdesk: A Primer on Opportunity Zones for Alabama REALTORS®

-Investments in an Opportunity Zone (OZ) allow an investor to move money from investments in securities or other financial products into tax advantaged funds dedicated to specific distressed urban and rural communities, which in turn can be used for real estate development.
+Investments in an Opportunity Zone (OZ) allow an investor to move money from investments in securities, real property, or other financial products into tax advantaged funds dedicated to specific distressed urban and rural communities, which in turn can be used for real estate development.
 As long as certain requirements are met, investors can carry forward their qualified capital gains in the OZ funds for a number of years and lower their taxable investment income.
 An investment in an OZ could be compared to how real property acquired in a “like-kind exchange”[i] is treated under the Internal Revenue Code, in that the tax on gains from the new investment or property are deferred.

 OZs create an opportunity to redevelop underappreciated and distressed areas around the state with renewed investment opportunities.
 The hope from the real estate community is that these investments can stimulate economic growth in areas in the same way the Historic Tax Credit and the New Markets Tax Credit have helped spur redevelopment and revitalized downtown areas across Alabama.